sian-alcock/project-03/README.md

 ### Blocker: Plants index page

 Not so much a blocker but we ran out of time on this one.
 There were too many fields in the plant model to fit neatly in the table.
 Ejike and Prash who worked on this piece primarily attempted to fix a column in the table so that it could scroll horizontally but the plant name would still be visible.
+They did not manage to get this working in the time.

 After the project, I made a change to build a Show page that could show all the detail of each plant and limited the index page to show the seed/harvest growing calendar.

 ## Future Content

 Given more time, we would like to include the following capabilities:
-* Make more responsive for use on mobiles
-* Consume a second API to include superhero theme tunes
-* Keep score between games
+* Extend the user model so that users could message other growers
+* Link the plant model to the user model so that users could set themselves up as 'expert' growers at types of Plants
+* As above for the plots model so that plots that are good for growing certain types of plant can be identified.
-* Allow user to select their superhero character for the game
+* Allow users to create/edit/delete plants.
-* Make more of the groups - eg include a separate entry page
-* Combine the different filter methods on the index page so they work together
-* Devise a Superhero name generator.
+* Refactoring - splitting out elements of code into components to shorten pages would be good.
+* Accessibility - users can't comment/rate unless logged in and they can't see the distances - ideally the app would communicate that better and encourage users to register and log in.

 ## What we learned

-This project was such a great learning experience.
 Major learning points:
-* Storing values in state but not setting state too often.
-* Accessing fields within the API using bracket notation so that we can build up variables using string literals.
-* The API included data on Affiliated Groups.
-This data needed a lot of attention (eg to remove duplicates).
-This was probably our biggest challenge.
-* Bulma is very powerful - you need to engage with the documentation to make the most of it and make it more customizable.
+* Creation of code branches using Git and GitHub
+* Merging the code from the four different developers back to a single code base.
+* Good communication essential for handling the above
+* Pair coding to MVP ensured we delivered a whole project - building it this way required careful communication and meant that we got to grips with merging code early.